 Progress through these levels depends on our intention in training and practice.
 It is a personal evolution where we experience different feelings (mindfulness or an existential state of no self, or selflessness).
 Becoming empty of ourselves is the basic seed of motivation to train.

-Thus, we learn to bring out our flow and intention leading to specific taiji outcomes, such as:
+Our flow and intention leads to specific taiji outcomes, such as:

 1. a martial art – soft overcomes hard